Shout! Studios: History

+2010s

+In 2010, Shout! signed a multi-year deal with Marvel Animation to begin releasing titles by Disney-owned Marvel.
+This included Super Hero Squad Show and Marvel Knights properties (Astonishing X-Men: Gifted, Black Panther, Iron Man: Extremis, and Spider-Woman).
+In October of that year, Shout! announced the release of The Larry Sanders Show: The Complete Series, which included all 89 episodes.

 In 2011, Shout!
-Factory made another landmark deal when they struck a deal with Nickelodeon to release the live-action sitcom Hey Dude and the animated Nicktoons Rocko's Modern Life, Aaahh!!!
+Factory made another landmark move when they struck a deal with Viacom-owned Nickelodeon to release the live-action sitcom Hey Dude and the animated Nicktoons: Rocko's Modern Life, Aaahh!!!
 Real Monsters, Hey Arnold!, The Angry Beavers, CatDog, The Wild Thornberrys, The Adventures of Jimmy Neutron, Boy Genius, and Danny Phantom.

 In May 2012, Shout!
-Factory signed an agreement with Saban Brands to distribute the Beetleborgs, Ninja Turtles: The Next Mutation, Power Rangers and VR Troopers catalogs in North America.
-It also started releasing titles by Marvel (Super Hero Squad Show, Marvel Knights).
-In the same month, the company acquired Oregon-based home entertainment company Timeless Media Group, adding more programs to its expanding catalog, such as The Red Skelton Show, Peter Gunn, The Gene Autry Show, The Virginian, Wagon Train, Laramie, and The Roy Rogers Show, among others.
+Factory signed an agreement with Saban Brands to distribute the Beetleborgs, Ninja Turtles: The Next Mutation, the original Power Rangers, and VR Troopers catalogs in North America.
+In the same month, the company acquired Oregon-based home entertainment company Timeless Media Group, adding more programs to its expanding catalog, such as The Red Skelton Show, Peter Gunn, The Gene Autry Show, The Virginian, Wagon Train, Laramie, as well as the Roy Rogers: King of the Cowboys movie collection.

 In June 2012, Shout!
-Factory announced a horror label called Scream Factory, specializing in classic and cult horror films on discs such as Halloween II, Halloween III: Season of the Witch, They Live, The Howling, Lifeforce, Deadly Eyes, and others.
-The horror titles, both new and old, were licensed from major studios such as MGM, Fox, and Universal.
-In mid-June 2012, Shout! and Fred Seibert acquired Video Time Machine, a year and genre media-based iOS app, from Original Victories Inc.
+Factory announced a horror label called Scream Factory, specializing in classic and cult horror films on Blu-ray and DVD, such as Halloween II, Halloween III: Season of the Witch, They Live, Lifeforce, Deadly Blessing, and others.
+That same month, Shout! and Frederator founder Fred Seibert acquired Video Time Machine, a decade and genre media-based iOS app, from Original Victories Inc.

 In July 2013, Shout!
-Factory acquired the U.S. and Canadian distribution rights to the ITC Entertainment library as part of a deal with ITV Studios Global Entertainment.
+Factory acquired the North American distribution rights to the ITC Entertainment library as part of a deal with UK-based ITV Studios Global Entertainment.
+The 30+ related tiles included Sophie's Choice, On Golden Pond, Brief Encounter, The Last Unicorn, The Boys From Brazil, and others.